This post may contain affiliate links.

 - 2 garlic cloves

-- ½ tbsp cornstarch mix with ½ tbsp of water
+- ½ tablespoon cornstarch mix with ½ tablespoon of water

 - 400 ml lite coconut milk